glyfish/glyfish.github.io/_drafts/metropolis_hastings_sampling.md

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_time_series_stepsize_comparison.png">

 A measure of simulation performance is the rate of convergence of distribution moments computed from samples to the target distribution values.
-The next two plots show convergence of the cumulative sample mean, {% katex %}\mu{% endkatex %}, and standard deviation, {% katex %}\sigma{% endkatex %}, to the target distribution values computed from equation {% katex %}(13){% endkatex %} for three values of `stepsize`.
-The `stepsize` values compare simulations at both the small and large value extremes with the optimal `stepsize` of {% katex %}0.121{% endkatex %}.
+The next two plots show convergence of the cumulative sample mean,
+{% katex %}\mu{% endkatex %}, and standard deviation, {% katex %}\sigma{% endkatex %}, to the target distribution values computed from equation {% katex %}(13){% endkatex %} for three values of `stepsize` that compare simulations at both the small and large extremes with the optimal `stepsize` of {% katex %}0.121{% endkatex %}.
 For both {% katex %}\mu{% endkatex %}
 and {% katex %}\sigma{% endkatex %} the small `stepsize` example is clearly the worst performing.
 After
 {% katex %}10^5{% endkatex %} time steps there is no indication of convergence.
 There is no significant difference  between the other two simulations.
 Both are showing convergence after {% katex %}O(10^4){% endkatex %} samples.